digital-work-lab/theses/docs/expose.md

 6. **Timeline**
    - Timeline outlining each phase of your research and writing process

+7. **References**
+    - List of scholarly sources cited in your Exposé

-The following example may serve as an inspiration.
+The following is an example Timeline.
 The schedule can be structured according to weeks or months.

 | Time period 		          | Phase 		                       | Tasks 		                                                                           |
 |---------------------------|------------------------------------|---------------------------------------------------------------------------------------|